 What is Thermocouple Calibration?

-Today, Instrument designers use a wide array of thermocouple types, such as K and E to measure temperatures in applications ranging from cryogenic temperatures -196 °C to the extremes of 1700 °C.
+Today, instrument designers use a wide array of thermocouple types, such as Type K, Type E and Type T to measure temperatures in applications ranging from cryogenic temperatures of -196 °C to the extremes of 1700 °C.

+What is Thermocouple Calibration?